 A wonderful journey into the land of the Silent Night

-The 200-year anniversary of “Silent Night!” is an invitation to people from all across the globe to discover for themselves the wonderful place that the song originated from and that Franz Xaver Gruber and Joseph Mohr, as well as Tirol’s nature and national singers, called home.
+People from all across the globe are invited to discover for themselves the wonderful places that the song originated from and that Franz Xaver Gruber and Joseph Mohr, as well as Tirol’s nature and national singers, called home.
 The smaller and larger locations, as well as the urban centres in the heart of Europe have retained their history and their charm.
 These are not places where people are just served up artificial experiences, these are instead places of encounter.
 Visitors can expect modern exhibitions, lovingly maintained museums full of local history and treasures of art-historical significance that have their very own stories to tell.
 Here visitors can meet people with a close personal connection with the song.
 And they tell the story of Joseph Mohr and Franz Xaver Gruber: And how both these men changed Christmas forever.